• Skip to primary navigation

 3. Phyllo Dough: You can normally find this in the freezer section of your grocery store.
 Allow it to thaw in the fridge overnight before making your Pistachio Baklava.

-4. Lemon Juice: Use fresh squeezed juice if you can, but pre-bottled lemon juice will also work.
+4. Lemon Juice: Use freshly squeezed juice if you can, but pre-bottled lemon juice will also work.

 Instructions